Information Security Services: What You Need to Know

 First things first.
 Information risk is the probability that your systems will be compromised and someone or something will negatively affect your data’s confidentiality, integrity or availability.

-Information risk management includes the strategies you employ and the methods you use to mitigate the likelihood of your data or systems being compromised.
+Information risk management includes your strategies and methods to mitigate the likelihood of your data or systems being compromised.

-You can take care of this in-house or you can hire a managed service provider like AISN to do it for you.
-We will ensure that you have all the necessary risk management measures in place to keep your organization safe.
+You can take care of this in-house or hire a managed service provider like AISN to do it for you.
+We will ensure you have all the necessary risk management measures to keep your organization safe and achieve any necessary compliance standards such as NIST, CMMC 2.0, etc.

 Three Areas Your Information Security Strategies Should Cover